ayrtonm/gb-emu/README.md

 ## Usage
     Usage: gb-emu [OPTION...] -l FILENAME
-      -d, --memorydump=OUTFILE   print addresses and values of non-zero memory into OUTFILE at the end of emulation
+      -c, --configfile=CONFIGFILE   load the given configuration file -d, --memorydump=OUTPUTFILE   print addresses and values of non-zero memory into OUTFILE at the end of emulation -l, --inputfile=INPUTFILE  load the given file and start the emulator -r                         use dynamic recompilation
-      -l, --inputfile=FILENAME   load the given file and start the emulator -?, --help                 Give this help list
+      -s, --savefile=SAVEFILE    load and save external RAM to the following file -?, --help                 Give this help list
           --usage                Give a short usage message